 SPARTA employs the use of adventure to stimulate the warriors' re-engagement into the adventure of life.
 Often warriors feel a lack of excitement in their civilian life.
-SPARTA uses the ropes course in a proprietary and unique way to help warriors experience exhilaration within at safe environment.
+SPARTA uses the ropes course *provided by Brandeis Bardin and Philip Folsom Programs in a proprietary and unique way to help warriors experience exhilaration within at safe environment.
 Each adventure activity is designed to have maximum impact in creating trust and help-seeking behavior amongst the peer-support group that is well into its formation.

 Ultimately, SPARTA uses the age-old practice of using myth, story, ritual, and personal narratives to create new practices that detoxify the warrior of moral injury and invite them into the sacred space in that SPARTA believes essential for the transformation into a life truly worth living.

 3. A New Life Vision